-We also recently agreed to issue shares of our common stock in connection with our acquisition of Bradstock G.I.S.
+We have agreed to issue shares of our common stock in connection with our acquisition of Bradstock G.I.S.
 Pty Limited in Australia upon the third anniversary of such acquisition.
-Based on a price of \$11.00 per share of common stock at each relevant date specified in the formulae used to calculate the number of shares to be issued, we would issue approximately 190,000 new shares on such third anniversary.
+Using the initial public offering price of \$13.50 per share of common stock and assuming that the formulae for the second and third anniversary of the acquisition is based on a price of \$23.39 (the last sale price of our common stock on the New York Stock Exchange on September 28, 2001) we would issue approximately 126,000 new shares on the third anniversary.